 Gift Idea #5: Jewelry

 Moms love jewelry.
-Just women in general love jewelry.
+Most women, in general, love jewelry.
 And now there are so many online places where you can pick up some really neat and meaningful jewelry for moms.
 I’m not talking about expensive jewelry either.
 Most of these ideas can be purchased for well less than $50.
 On ETSY (I’m not an ETSY affiliate, simply an ETSY addict!) for example, you can get jewelry customized for the special mom in your life.
 Here are a few ideas that I know I would absolutely love (therefore I’m guessing my fellow moms would love them as well):

 If you are ordering from ETSY.com, you’ll want to plan ahead (especially around holidays) and give the shops a couple of weeks to complete your order.
 I’m not an ETSY affiliate, so I cannot show the pictures of the gift suggestions on this post, but in the paragraphs below are links to ideas I absolutely loved!